SimInnovations/libknobster/README.md

 	KNOBSTER_EVENT_INITIALIZING,       // Connection with the Knobster is being initialized

-    KNOBSTER_EVENT_CONNECTED,          // We got valid initial response from the knobster, we are connected
+	KNOBSTER_EVENT_CHANNEL,            // We got the channel form the knobster

 	KNOBSTER_EVENT_ERROR_NO_RESPONSE,  // Connection error, Knobster did not respond with correct internal message KNOBSTER_EVENT_ERROR_TRANSFER,     // Connection error, something went from with the USB communication